digbmc/dssf-syll/weeks/02-webdev.md

 - Setting up a Jekyll project
 - Jekyll sites: how to customize

-### 2:30 PM  Independent Work
+### 2:30 PM  Independent Work: Jekyll
-- expolore different Jekyll templates
+- Add custom CSS to your Jekyll site
-- use a selected template to begin building your personal websites
+- Add a custom layout

 ### 4:30 PM Reflection Logs
-- Reflect on the different activites we have done today:
+- Reflect on the work we have done today with git, GitHub Pages, and Jekyll:
   - What went well?
 What was challenging?
   - What questions do you still have?
 What issues are still bothering you?